 Often when difficult or tough employee situations come up Leaders tend to do one of two things:

-We can use this leadership motivation information to choose to investigate, examine, move toward, and into, the situation.
-Choosing to get close and involve the "suspect" by asking questions, seeking to understand, and focusing on remaining neutral and non-defensive, can you help get answers and gain insight into what's really happening in the situation/'crime'.
-(Side note: taking deep breathes can help ya' with the last one!)
+We can use this leadership motivation information to investigate, examine, move toward, and into the situation.
+Getting close and involving the "suspect" by asking questions, seeking to understand, and focusing on remaining neutral and non-defensive can help you get answers and gain insight into what's happening in the situation/'crime.'
+(Side note: taking deep breaths can help you' with the last one!)

 A great way to get opinions, perceptions and information from people in organizations is by conducting online surveys (including: organizational climate, team effectiveness, 360 feedback, customer support and post training surveys).

 Any and all feedback you seek and can gather will give you, the Leader, valuable clues that can really help you solve performance mysteries on the team.